top of page

 Guardians of the Galaxy Shorts Season 1

-A rare occasion where the shorts are actually essential viewing for the series.
-Gives each member a brief origin, mostly inspired by Bendis' run.
-It's all fun character stuff, aside from a terrible retcon that diminishes Gamora's agency.
+A rare occasion where the shorts are actually essential viewing before the show.
+They give each member a brief origin, mostly inspired by Bendis' awful run.
+It's all fun character stuff, aside from a terrible retcon that really diminishes Gamora's agency.

 Premiere: Aug 1, 2015